attie/led_matrix_tinyfpga_a2/README.md

 I'm wondering if we can do something about that here, with the variable width control of `#Output_Enable`... but brief attempts and mental reasoning are hinting at "_no_"... any thoughts? :-)

 ![brightness waveform](doc/brightness.svg)

+To reduce off-time (i.e: make the display brighter), you can start clocking the next bit out during the on-time of the previous bit.